-Unum EEA's risk appetite is summarised in the company's Risk Appetite Statement which is reviewed and recommended to the Board for approval by the Board Risk Committee on an annual basis.
-The Risk Appetite Statement articulates the categories of risk and key tolerances that Unum EEA has consciously decided to accept in our day to day activities.
-This appetite in turn is translated into business rules pertinent to the nature of risk that it is exposed to.
+Unum EEA's risk appetite is summarised in the company's Risk Appetite Statement which is reviewed and recommended to the Board for approval by the Risk Committee on an annual basis.
+The Risk Appetite Statement articulates the categories of risk and key tolerances that Unum EEA has consciously decided to accept in its day to day activities.